Locations:

 You should wash your feet daily using water that’s not too hot; lukewarm is best.
 Taking care not to scrub, use a gentle, fragrance-free soap, like Dove® Sensitive Skin Beauty Bar or Cetaphil® Gentle Skin Cleanser.

 It’s OK to soak your feet for a few minutes, but just a few.
-“You don’t want to soak them too long, or you risk weakening the skin barrier, which allows for excessive moisture loss,” Dr. Andrasik says.
+“You don’t want to soak them too long, or you risk weakening the skin barrier, which allows for excessive moisture loss,” Dr. Andrasik advises.

 2. Moisturize your feet